koziarskilab/SCENT/README.md

 The script will dump the results under `experiments/scent_seh_proxy/<timestamp>` directory.
 Our code uses gin-config package that allows for lightweight models configuration along with dependency injection.

+## Building Blocks Library

+Configuration files for the SMALL, MEDIUM, and LARGE settings are available in `configs/envs/settings`.
+The building block superset used in the MEDIUM and LARGE settings can be requested from [Enamine](https://enamine.net/building-blocks/building-blocks-catalog).
+The `small_extended.gin` configuration file defines the SMALL setting with additional support for 3- and 4-ary reaction templates.

 <details><summary><h3 style="display:inline-block">Project Structure</h3></summary>